jjpeleato/wp-starter-boilerplate/public/wp-content/plugins/updraftplus/readme.txt

 = More premium plugins =

-If you are in the market for other WordPress premium plugins (especially WooCommerce addons), then try <a href="https://www.simbahosting.co.uk/s3/shop/">our sister shop, here</a>.
+If you are in the market for other WordPress premium plugins (especially WooCommerce addons), then try <a href="https://www.simbahosting.co.uk/s3/shop/">our friends' shop, here</a>.

 For other useful free plugins see <a href="https://profiles.wordpress.org/davidanderson/#content-plugins">our lead developer's profile, here</a>.